 Didn't bring your travel mug to work and need some coffee?
 Grab a mug from the office kitchen.

-- Practice bringing your own Tupperware and bag to restaurants to pack leftovers.
+Practice bringing your own to-go container and bag to restaurants to pack leftovers.

 Carry a handkerchief instead of using napkins and tissues.

 Choose items that are made with recycled content.